 What began in 1999 as a distraction in the university’s practice rooms for the four young French musicians has become a trademark of the Quatuor Ebène, and has generated lasting reverberations in the music scene.
 The four breathe new life into chamber music through their consistently direct, open-minded perspective on the works.
 Regardless of the genre, they approach the music with humility and respect.
 They change styles with gusto, and yet remain themselves: with all the passion that they experience for each piece, and which they bring to the stage and to their audiences directly and authentically.

 There is no single word that describes their style: they’ve created their own.
 Their traditional repertoire does not suffer from their engagement with other genres; rather, their free association with diverse styles brings a productive excitement to their music.
 From the beginning, the complexity of their oeuvre has been greeted enthusiastically by audiences and critics.

 The fundamental classical repertoire for string quartet will remain a cornerstone: this season, the Quatuor Ebène will focus on Ludwig van Beethoven’s String Quartets.
-The quartet will indeed present the complete Beethoven cycle in 2020 for their 20th birthday as well as for 250th birthday of the composer.
+The quartet will indeed present the complete Beethoven cycle in 2020 for their 20th anniversary as well as for 250th jubilee of the composer.

 From April 2019 through January 2020 the Quatuor Ebène will go on a world tour with the theme “Beethoven Live Around the World” with concerts in North America, South America, Africa, India, Australia & New Zealand, Asia and Europe.
 The Quartet will guest in concert halls including the Perelman Theater Philhadelphia, Sala São Paulo, Melbourne Recital Centre, and the Konzerthaus Vienna.